IARC Monographs on the Evaluation of Carcinogenic Risks to Humans,

 history of human papillomavirus infection and cervical neoplasia in Brazil.
 Rev Panam Salud Publica.1999;6:223-233.

-Not Available.
 The 1988 Bethesda system for reporting cervical/vaginal cytologic diagnoses.

 Developed and approved at the National Cancer Institute Workshop, Bethesda,